Trenton Speedway: Racing history

-Champ Car at Trenton Speedway
+Championship cars

 Trenton was a long-time stop for the AAA and USAC Championship Car series.
 Its first recognized Champ Car race was held in 1949 on the dirt mile.
 The series did not return until 1957 when the track was paved, but when it did, at least one Champ Car race was held every year until 1979.
 The final Champ Car races held in 1979 at the track were sanctioned by CART.
 During his career A. J. Foyt won twelve Indy Car races at Trenton Speedway.
 The May 1976 race was Janet Guthrie's first IndyCar appearance.

-NASCAR at Trenton Speedway
+Stock cars

+Trenton hosted many races sanctioned by AAA and USAC Stock Car divisions.
+In 1957, Mike Klapak won the Trenton 500, intended to become the most prestigious race on the USAC calendar.

 Trenton hosted the NASCAR Grand National and Winston Cup series 8 times: once each May in 1958 and 1959, and once each July from 1967 to 1972, a race known as the Northern 300.
 Richard Petty led all drivers with three Trenton Grand National victories.
 In July 1973 the Northern 300 ran time trials but rain washed out the race and it was never rescheduled.
 The Northern 300 was placed on NASCAR's 1974 Winston Cup Grand National schedule (Stock Car Racing magazine listed it on the schedule in its early 1974 season issues) but was dropped early in the year and replaced by Pocono Raceway's Purolator 500.